spartan0x117/goto/README.md

 # goto

-A CLI alternative to go/ links.
-The general idea is to allow for quickly visiting urls based on easily-remembered and discovered labels.
+The general idea is to allow for quickly visiting urls based on easily-remembered and discovered labels, either in the browser or via the CLI.
 These `label->url` pairs can be collaboratively updated, making it more powerful the more people in your group/org/company that use it.

 ## Configuration